 Biography.

-In her twenty-fourth year of collegiate teaching, violinist Soh-Hyun Park Altino (박소현) continues to find great joy and inspiration in mentoring her students as they develop their own voice and expression.
+In her twenty-fifth year of collegiate teaching, violinist Soh-Hyun Park Altino (박소현) continues to find great joy and inspiration in mentoring her students as they develop their own voice and expression.
 Her experiences with playing-related injuries fuel her passion to help and support string musicians and educators in their search for greater freedom while playing their instruments.

-Soh-Hyun taught violin and chamber music at the University of Memphis for fourteen years prior to serving on the faculty at the University of Wisconsin-Madison where she received the 2018 Certain-Sandefur Distinguished Teaching Award and the 2019 Vilas Associates research award.
+Soh-Hyun taught violin and chamber music at the University of Memphis for fourteen years prior to serving on the faculty at the University of Wisconsin-Madison where she received the 2018 Certain-Sandefur Distinguished Teaching Award and the Vilas Associates research award.

 Media.